 incorrectly using the maxLength parameter (CoNEXT'17),

 and suggest best practices (IETF draft).
-As an alternative to RPKI, that is easier to adopt and robust to errors, we propose DISCO (HotNets'18).
+As an alternative to RPKI that is easier to adopt and robust to errors, we propose DISCO (HotNets'18).

 We propose path-end validation (HotNets'15, SIGCOMM'16), a modest extension to RPKI or DISCO that provides security benefits comparable to BGPsec while circumventing its deployment challenges.
 Path-end validation was awarded the IRTF applied network research prize (2017).

-I believe that the combination of DISCO and path-end validation provides a tangible path to secure Internet routing.
+The combination of DISCO and path-end validation provides a tangible path to secure Internet routing.